robertivan/toc-master/readme.txt

 == Description ==

-TOC Master is a Table of Contents plugin that automatically generates a navigation menu from your content's headings.
+TOC Builder by RobertIvan is a Table of Contents plugin that automatically generates a navigation menu from your content's headings.
 It includes an admin interface for configuration and is suitable for long-form content, documentation sites, and blogs.

 = Core Features =